 Charlton Athletic FC's Stephen Henderson is now the fifth goalkeeper in his family.
 Paddy Henderson began the family's story when he took up playing in goal in the 1960s, lifting an Irish Cup with Shamrock Rovers FC in 1961/62.
 His three sons – David, Stephen and Wayne – all played professionally, all as goalkeepers.
 David and Stephen spent the majority of their careers in Ireland's domestic league, while Wayne went to England and was capped six times before he was forced to retire, aged 29, with a back injury.
 "I wouldn't think there are a lot of families who have that many goalkeepers, but it's great to be part of that tradition," said Stephen Jr.

 Romania: the Lucescus

 First players and now coaches, Mircea and Răzvan Lucescu are big names in Romanian football, though both have moved abroad to pursue their ambitions.
 A winger for FC Dinamo Bucureşti and FC Corvinul Hunedoara, Mircea led Romania to the 1984 UEFA European Championship as coach, going on to claim titles in Romania, Turkey and Ukraine, where he continues to rule the roost at FC Shakhtar Donetsk.
-Goalkeeping son Răzvan proceeded, like his father, to coach Romania, but is now in Qatar with El Jaish.
-"He has found his peace there," said Mircea, who added: "Răzvan has all the necessary skills to succeed in this profession, but it is going to be very tough."
+Goalkeeping son Răzvan proceeded, like his father, to coach Romania, but is now in Greece with Xanthi FC.
+"Răzvan has all the necessary skills to succeed in this profession, but it is going to be very tough," Mircea said.